 4. Sip on a warming mug of delicious hot chocolate

-With autumn in full swing, it means hot chocolate season has arrived.
+With autumn in full swing, it means the hot chocolate season has arrived.
 From sophisticated mugs of rich, chocolatey heaven, to goblets of milky goodness with gooey marshmallows and cream, there are plenty of places in Bristol to grab a hug in a mug that is hot chocolate.
 Just what the doctor ordered!
-Check to out our guide to Bristol’s dreamiest hot chocolates where you can sip on the hot drink happily and escape the unpredictable British weather.
+Check out our guide to Bristol’s dreamiest hot chocolates where you can sip on the hot drink happily and escape the unpredictable British weather.

-7. Go pumpkin picking
+7. Go pumpkin picking for jack-o-lanterns

 Whether you’re doing it for the ‘gram or just absolutely love getting your carve on, there are a number of pumpkin patches near Bristol you can visit this autumn.
-From the start of October through to Halloween, pumpkin patches near Bristol will not only be brimming with pumpkins but also plenty of activities to get involved in from carving to photoshoots with your produce.Check out the best pumpkin patches near Bristol where you can pick your own pumpkins here.
+Whether you want to make Halloween-inspired jack-o-lanterns or pumpkin soup, these fields will not only be brimming with pumpkins but also plenty of activities to get involved in from carving to photoshoots with your produce.Check out the best pumpkin patches near Bristol here.